coder/coder/docs/api/files.md

 | ------ | ------------------------------------------------------------ | ----------- | ------------------------------------------------------------ |
 | 201    | [Created](https://tools.ietf.org/html/rfc7231#section-6.3.2) | Created     | [codersdk.UploadResponse](schemas.md#codersdkuploadresponse) |

-To perform this operation, you must be authenticated by means of one of the following methods: **CoderSessionToken**.
+To perform this operation, you must be authenticated.
+[Learn more](authentication.md).

 ## Get file by ID